MarekPas/Steemnova_stats/README.md

 * mysql.connector library

 ## Setup
 First create database and enter loging details into local_config dictionary in files import.py and generator.py.
+To create database use commends from create_databse.txt file.
-You also need SELECT access to Ogame database.
-This login details enter into config dicitonary in files import.py and generator.py.
+You also need access to Ogame database (at least SELECTS).
+Login details enter into config dicitonary in files import.py and generator.py.
 Start import.py then start generator.py.
 You will see statistics in command prompt.
-Post to post on steemit.com is generated to file result.txt.
+The post to post on steemit.com is generated to file result.txt.

 ## Credits
 Created by MarekPas